heyjoeway/heyjoeway.github.io/_posts/2023-04-10-portfolio.md

 ## 3D Modeling
 I'm familiar with the basics of modeling in Blender and SketchUp and can produce simple models/renders for both graphic design and CAD.
 (Some examples: ["Anime Was a Mistake"](/gd-anime-was-a-mistake), ["Mayolo"](/gd-mayolo)) I have 2 3D printers (one SLA, one FDM) and experiment with them from time to time to produce both figurines and more utilitarian parts.

+---

+# Philosophy
+I've spent a lot of time programming in a lot of different languages, working with many different technologies, and aiming for several different goals.
+It's easy to get lost in programming as an art in-and-of-itself, but as a goal-oriented individual, I see programming as a tool I use to accomplish said goals.
+That being said, I personally recognize it as one of the most important tools in modern society, and thus I have spent a lot of time refining it as a craft.

+I always consider the long-term viability of projects and weigh all possible approaches.
+There are many great ideas for products, but without a efficient plan, many of them lie on the table or the cutting-room floor.
+I often look to automation to avoid these scenarios, even for tasks in my personal life.
+I always consider all available options and tools: sometimes the answer is to deploy pre-existing services or generally change my workflow.
+Very often, however, an idea will come along that is too specific to execute with anything other than my own code.

+> **Side note:** As AI becomes more adept, I am constantly searching for ways to use it in optimizing my workflow.
+However, I am more interested in using AI tools than developing them, as I do not currently have a great interest in AI training and data science.
+I am experimenting with tools such as OpenAI Playground and GitHub Copilot and, while not perfect, I am very impressed with their results and have begun using them to increase my own efficiency.

+When writing my code, I make sure that it is readable, modular, and generally reusable.
+Sometimes this may be as simple as providing reasoning through comments.
+Other times it may be more complex, such as producing documentation (generally using a pre-existing documentation system like mkdocs), segmenting code into more readable chunks, or even developing libraries to use in multiple projects.
+I prioritize compatibility with IntelliSense, which makes any codebase significantly more navigable.
+This is generally accomplished by following documentation standards, such as type annotations (ala Python 3) or JSDoc.

+My goal is to write software and produce products that will stand the test of time, that I'll be able to look on years down the line and be proud of.